 What does this all mean?
 If you are injured in a car accident you should expect to incur some serious costs during your recovery.

-At Citywide Law Group, our attorneys are here to help injured clients recover the compensation they deserve.
+At Citywide Law Group, our legal team is here to help injured clients recover the compensation they deserve.
 Don’t rely on the at-fault party’s insurance company to pay your claim in full.
 Insurance companies don’t rake in millions of dollars a year in profit by paying each and every claim that is submitted.
 Instead, insurance companies will try every trick in the book to make sure that they pay out at as little as possible to injured car accident victims.